 - Add ginger, garlic, and scallions to work bowl of a food processor, along with red pepper powder and tamari.

-- Start the food processor, and mix together until a thick paste forms and it "rolls" together when the machine is running.
+- Start the food processor, and mix together until a thick paste forms and it "rolls" together like a donut when the machine is running.
 You may need to scrape down the sides of the bowl once or twice.
 You may also need a little extra tamari to get the right texture.

 Pack and Ferment